tadatitam/info-flow-experiments/README.md

 Example
 -----------
 An example piece of code to run the experiment and perform the analysis looks as follows.
+This script must be run within the AdFisher directory - the one which also has the `core` folder.
 ```python
 import core.adfisher as adfisher